mjstraughan/CubingHistory/docs/3x3/Methods/CEOR.md

 ### Lars Petrus

 The first known mention of early corner permutation was written by Lars Petrus in June, 1996 on the Cube Lovers mailing list [4].
+As described on the [Petrus](3x3/Methods/Petrus.md) method page, the original steps of the Petrus method involved permuting the remaining six corners after solving the 2x2x3 block and orienting the edges.
+This doesn’t place the corner permutation within the inspection phase of the solve, but is the first known example of a method that reaches the state of a solved 2x2x3 block with all remaining edges orientated and all remaining corners permuted into the `R U` solvable orbit.

 ![](img/CEOR/PetrusCP.png)

 ### Gilles Roux

 The first known proposal of the steps of CEOR come from Gilles Roux in 2003 [5].
 Roux used the method in Dan Harris' online Fewest Moves Competition.
 Roux mentioned its use on the Speed Solving Rubik's Cube Yahoo group in a reply to Ryan Heise's (re)proposal of EOLine.
 Although this is the first known proposal, Roux expressed a lack of confidence in the idea and didn't proceed any further with development.
-Following the attribution standards of Cubing History, the method CEOR is attributed first to Noah Arthurs.
+Following the attribution standards of Cubing History, the method CEOR is attributed first to Noa Arthurs.
 Arthurs expressed confidence in the idea and other early corner permutation ideas and proposed the method as one with potential.

 ![](img/CEOR/RouxProposal1.png)
 ![](img/CEOR/RouxProposal2.png)